 Furthermore, what makes Coeur d'Alene attractive for investors is the different type of investments it offers.
 Specifically, Coeur d'Alene is known for having many vacation rental properties.
 These can be lucrative opportunities that generate substantial income in the right markets.
 However, short-term rental regulations vary from city to city, so be sure to properly research them before investing.

 Overall prices in Coeur d'Alene are much higher than elsewhere in the state.
 The current median list price is at $370,000, but there are many estates in the area going for $1 million or more.
 This can present a high-value opportunity for those good at flipping homes, or adding high-value upgrades to existing modest homes.

 The third largest city in Idaho, it has over 60,000 residents who have access to some of the most gorgeous country and outdoor amenities there are.
 Yellowstone National Park is close and the Grand Tetons are even closer.
 Wages are growing quickly and the cost of living is about 10% lower than the national average.

 Home values rose 15% in Idaho Falls over the past year, and are expected to grow another 8% over the next year.
 The median listing price exceeds $250,000 and homes are listed for barely over a month in the current market.

 This rise in home values is driven by Idaho Falls' strong economic growth and diverse economy.
-Unemployment is 2.5%, and jobs growth is increasing.
-This growth is quickly attracting folks who value being so close to nature and still want access to high-quality job market.
+Unemployment is 2.5%, and job growth is increasing.
+This growth is quickly attracting folks who value being so close to nature and still want access to a high-quality job market.

 Wherever you are considering investing in Idaho an expert, local real estate agent can help you uncover the best properties and time to buy in your market.
 Clever Partner Agents are from major real estate brands and brokerages (e.g., Keller Williams, Century 21, RE/MAX, etc.)